argodev/studies/nt_survey/NT_Class_03_Manuscript.md

 There is also the woman who had been subject to bleeding for a long time who touched Jesus’ cloak, and then fell at his feet.
 In Mark (5:34), Jesus tells her that her faith has healed her.
 There are others:  Jairus the synagogue ruler (5:23), the Syrophoenician woman (7:29), etc.

 It is interesting to note, that many of those who responded most positively and decisively were the outcast of society.
 Again, this is a great testament to the veracity of the Gospels, what kind of followers would we want to brag about.
 Probably the kinds we find ourselves “dreaming” about coming to Christ... the influential, the powerful, the rich.
-Now the New Testament certainly gives account of these types of people coming to Christ, the preponderance of followers seem to be outsiders in the view of society.
+Now while the New Testament certainly gives account of these types of people coming to Christ, the preponderance of followers seem to be outsiders in the view of society.
 Mark, as someone from a family of means, would have had every reason to focus on some well-known, wealthy converts in order to convince a Greek/Roman audience of why Christ should be followed — but this is not what he does.

 ### 2. Some were Confused